 It took some time for the socio-economic support projects under the Facility for Refugees in Turkey to start.
 The implementing partners needed time to conclude their grant agreements with the Turkish counterparts and start real implementation on the ground.
 This is partly due to the fact that the COVID-19 outbreak coincided with the award of contracts to the international organisations, affecting the start of implementation and hampering their deliverables.
 It also took time for ministries to familiarise themselves with the procedures of some implementing partners.
-On the other hand, some projects.
+On the other hand, some procedures of implementing partners are perceived as cumbersome and might have slowed down some projects.
 Currently, the majority of the interventions are well under way and are contributing to the resilience of the refugee community and support their livelihood opportunities.